Yang–Mills Mass Gap

 🔍 Preview

-The configuration space is not idealized, but realized.
-The Hilbert space is built.
-The Hamiltonian is constructed.
-And the spectrum reveals a gap not because it should — but because it must.
+The configuration space is not postulated.
+It is realized.
+The Hilbert space is not assumed.
+It is constructed.
+The Hamiltonian is not inferred.
+It is derived.
+And the spectrum reveals a gap — not through expectation, but by necessity.

 📌 Status